The ultimate 3 to 10-day Tulum itinerary for first-timers

 Keep in mind that a taxi ride in Tulum is more expensive than anywhere else in Mexico, and taxi drivers in Tulum are not popular for their kindness.

 If you read all my other posts on Tulum you can see a pattern, I know.
-I keep reiterating it but because I just didn’t have the best experiences with Tulum taxi drivers.
+I keep reiterating it because I just didn’t have the best experiences with Tulum taxi drivers.
 So forgive me if I insist on renting a car. 🙂

-Here we go! we have come to the end of this Tulum itinerary and I hope you could get more than you were expecting out of it.
+Here we go!
+We have come to the end of this Tulum itinerary and I hope you could get more than you were expecting out of it.
 As usual, if you have any questions I am just a click away!
 Have fun in Tulum!

 Liked it?
 Pin it for later